 Year Ended December 31,

-2022 2021
+2021 2020

-U.S. federal income tax benefit at the statutory rate (21.0) %
+U.S. federal income tax benefit at the statutory rate (21.00) % (21.00) %

-State income taxes, net of federal taxes (1.4)
+State income taxes, net of federal taxes (1.38) (50.50)

+Loss in foreign subsidiary (177.31)

+Carry-back of federal net operating loss (22.78)

-Federal tax credits (6.3)
+Federal tax credits (8.90) (3.57)

-Change in valuation allowance 26.3
+Change in valuation allowance 26.53 201.18

-Other 3.1
+Other 2.70 2.82

-Effective income tax rate 0.0 %
+Effective income tax rate (2.05) % (71.16) %

 The Company accounts for the effect of any uncertain tax positions based on a more likely than not threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
 If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax position is estimated based on a cumulative probability assessment that aggregates the estimated tax liability for all uncertain tax positions.
 Interest and penalties assessed, if any, are accrued and recorded in either interest expense or miscellaneous expense, respectively in the consolidated statement of operations.

-The Company had no reserve for uncertain tax positions as of December 31, 2022 and no interest or penalties were recognized for the year ended December 31, 2022.
-In October 2021, the statute of limitations related to a state uncertain tax position expired and the full reserve of \$1.2 million, including accrued interest and penalties, was released from accrued expenses, resulting in a \$0.6 million income tax benefit, a \$0.3 million increase in other income, and a \$0.3 million decrease in miscellaneous expense within general and administrative expense.
-Tax years 2018 through 2021 remain open to examination by the major taxing jurisdictions in which the Company operates.
+The Company had a reserve for uncertain tax positions related to state tax matters of \$0.7 million as of December 31, 2020 recorded within accrued expenses in the accompanying consolidated balance sheets, which includes the accrual of immaterial amounts for interest and penalties since the Merger.
+The statute of limitations related to such matters expired in October 2021 and the full reserve of \$1.2 million, including accrued interest and penalties, was released from accrued expenses, resulting in a \$0.6 million income tax benefit, a \$0.3 million increase in other income, and a \$0.3 million decrease in miscellaneous expense within general and administrative expense.
+Tax years 2014, 2015, and 2018 through 2020 remain open to examination by the major taxing jurisdictions in which the Company operates.

-10. Stockholders' Equity
+9. Stockholders' Equity